Can SIBO cause fatigue?

 - Keeping your bowels moving properly.
 (2)

 Recent research suggests that those with chronic fatigue syndrome have distinct alterations to the bacteria in their gut.
-(3) It is these microbial imbalances that predispose chronic fatigue sufferers to irritable bowel syndrome (IBS).
+(3) These microbial imbalances mean chronic fatigue sufferers are more likely to have irritable bowel syndrome (IBS).
 And SIBO may just be the reason for the microbial imbalance!

 What exactly is SIBO?